 10. Get Dolled Up

-Take that extra time to take a bath, give yourself a blowout, do your make up (definitely not a daily occurrence), and put on that outfit that makes you feel like a million bucks!
+Take that extra time to take a bath, give yourself a blowout, do your make-up (definitely not a daily occurrence), and put on that outfit that makes you feel like a million bucks!
 Looking good and feeling good will definitely boost your confidence when you are trying to tackle a day that is bound to have you feeling out of sorts.
-Feeling good in your own skin will also reflect upon your child just like their super cute back to school outfit makes them feel like they can tackle the day!
+Feeling good in your own skin will also reflect upon your child just like their super cute back-to-school outfit makes them feel like they can tackle the day!

 11. Get Caught Up

 You can’t put a price tag on the sense of accomplishment.
-Busy yourself getting ahead on that project at work, making phone calls you have been meaning to get to, put that pile of laundry away that you have been living out of for the past month, run those errands and once again visit that mental to do list and knock some stuff off.
+Busy yourself getting ahead on that project at work, making phone calls you have been meaning to get to, put that pile of laundry away that you have been living out of for the past month, run those errands, and once again visit that mental to-do list and knock some stuff off.
 It will be such a good feeling to get those tasks off of your shoulders and ready to hear all about your child’s own accomplishments that day!

 Just breathe.
 You are going to make it through this day.
 Your child is going to have a great school day.
 He or she is ready.
 You have given them all the tools they need.
 You are ready.
 Just breathe.
 These teachers are amazing.
 Even if your child doesn’t have the perfect day you both have the tools to make a better tomorrow.
 It is okay to let go a little bit.
 Just breathe.
 It is okay to relive the last few years in your mind and shed a few tears.
 It will be fine.
-Just breathe momma, you got this!
+Just breathe mama, you got this!